 Michael is a barrister in No5’s Public Law Group.

 He practises in a wide range of public law matters and related areas.
-He frequently appears in the High Court (Administrative Court), County Court and before expert tribunals and panels, as well as providing advice, in the following areas of law:
+He frequently appears in the High Court (Administrative Court), County Court, the Upper Tribunal and First-tier Tribunal as well as the Parole Board, among other tribunals.
+Michael specialises in the following areas:

-- Prison law: Judicial review of security categorization decisions, adjudications and other decisions taken by governors or the Prison Service; Human Rights Act claims and negligence claims relating to incidents and injuries in custody.
+Prison law: Judicial review of decisions taken by governors, the Prison Service or Secretary of State; Human Rights Act claims and negligence claims relating to incidents and injuries in custody; Unlawful imprisonment claims.

-- Parole law: Advocacy at complex parole hearings (including TACT cases), Judicial Review of substantive parole decisions as well as procedural decisions, Judicial Review of rejections of open conditions recommendations and of recall decisions.
+Parole law: Advocacy at complex parole hearings (including TACT and mental health cases), Judicial Review of substantive and procedural decisions, Reconsideration applications and submissions in response.

-- Asylum support: Judicial Review of failures to provide adequate accommodation for destitute asylum seekers and their dependents; challenges to age assessment decisions.
-Michael is able to draft interim relief applications and attend interim relief hearings at short notice.
+Asylum support: Judicial Review of failures to provide adequate accommodation and support for destitute asylum seekers and their dependents; challenges to age assessment decisions by local authorities.
+Where necessary, Michael is able to draft interim relief applications and attend interim relief hearings at short notice.

-- Inquests: Instructed in shorter and longer inquests (including multi-day jury inquests), for both families and other interested parties.
-Experience in inquests involving custodial settings and/or mental health provision.
+Inquests: Michael has experience of a variety of inquests (including multi-day jury inquests), acting for both families and other interested parties, in particular inquests involving custodial settings and/or mental health provision.

-- Education law: Advocacy at Special Educational Needs appeal hearings, advice on education law generally.
+Education law: Advocacy at Special Educational Needs appeal hearings and disability discrimination in schools hearings, judicial review of education decisions or omissions, advice on education law generally.

-- Mental health: e.g. Displacement applications (s29 MHA), advice on aftercare responsibilities (s117 MHA).
+Mental health: e.g. Displacement applications (s29 MHA), advice on local authority aftercare responsibilities (s117 MHA).

 Michael is happy to accept instructions in other areas of public law if he is competent to do so.